 Step 2 - Start to Paint

-To begin, you need to have both windows partially open.
+To begin, you need to have both sashes partially open.
 Lay down your drop cloth below the window.
-Open the can of primer and use your 1-inch brush to paint the rear sash’s inside frame, as well as the bottom half of the front sash and the bottom of the window frame where the sash would rest when closed.
+Open the can of primer and use your 1-inch brush to paint the inside rear sash’s frame, as well as the bottom half of the front sash and the bottom of the window frame where the sash would rest when closed.
 Once you have completed that, paint up the side tracks to just below the sashes.

-Make sure you use long brushstrokes that follow the grain of the wood.
-Don’t overload your paint brush with paint or you’ll just encourage drips and runs.
+Make sure you use long brush strokes that follow the grain of the wood.
+Don’t overload your paintbrush with paint or you’ll just encourage drips and runs.

 Step 3 - Front Sash